frptools/collectable/CONTRIBUTING.md

 **The main gulp process is for production builds,** and is designed to be used **when development and testing is finished**.
 It lints, builds and tests the distributable modules for each package.
 It also runs **a simple preprocessor** over TypeScript source in order to **remove certain patterns of debug-only code**, which means you can fill your code with logging and debug statements and leave them there for ongoing development **without compromising production builds.**

-Collectable prefers Yarn, so you should probably [make sure it is installed](https://yarnpkg.com/).

 ### Building with Gulp

 To build with Gulp, which you should do at least to ensure that any debug-only code has been correctly stripped from the production build, just use the raw gulp command to build the main package, or specify an individual package name as an option: